 Report a problem on your mobile phone

-The My Council App allows you to easily and immediately report abandoned vehicles using your mobile.
-You can even take an image and geo-locate the issue on a map.
+The Dudley Council App allows you to easily and immediately report problems using your mobile.

 Abandoned vehicles are an increasing problem both locally and nationally.
 Some car owners abandon old vehicles without caring for the consequences.
 This creates an eyesore and can encourage vandalism and arson, endangering lives, property and the environment.
 The Council considers a car abandoned when no one claims to own it.